-Our Suppliers, Contractors, Business Partners, and Relevant Business Partners must support the implementation of a culture free of harassment and discrimination, as well as create a work environment respectful of the diversity of their employees and the surround-ing community.
+Our Suppliers, Contractors, Business Partners, and Relevant Business Partners must support the implementation of a culture free of harassment and discrimination, as well as create a work environment respectful of the diversity of their employees and the surrounding community.
 Abuse, intimidation, and/or violence should not be tolerated.

-For more information, please refer to the AMC Code of Ethics and/or SCC (as applicable), and the AMC Diversity, Inclusion, Non-Discrimination, Non-Harassment, Non-Sexual Harassment, and Non-Mobbing Policy.
+For more information, please refer to the AMC and/or SCC Code of Ethics and Company Behaviour, and/or SCC (as applicable), and the AMC Diversity, Inclusion, Non-Discrimination, Non-Harassment, Non-Sexual Harassment, and Non-Mobbing Policy.